projectara/greybus-spec/source/special.rst

 The NO_PRIMARY_INTERFACE mask for the flags field allows the SVC to notify the AP when an error has occurred, and no Primary Interface to the Module was detected.

-If the NO_PRIMARY_INTERFACE flag is set, the intf_count field shall equal one.
+If the NO_PRIMARY_INTERFACE flag is set in the Module Inserted Request, the intf_count field shall equal one.
+The Interface State with Interface ID primary_intf_id shall have :ref:`hardware-model-order` equal to ORDER_SECONDARY.

+If the NO_PRIMARY_INTERFACE flag is not set in the Module Inserted request, then the Interface State with Interface ID primary_intf_id has :ref:`hardware-model-order` equal to ORDER_PRIMARY.
+If intf_count is greater than one, all Interface States with IDs from (primary_intf_id + 1) through (primary_intf_id + intf_count - 1), inclusive, have ORDER equal to ORDER_SECONDARY.

+In all cases, regardless of the value of the flags field, every Interface State identified by the request is in the :ref:`hardware-model-lifecycle-attached` :ref:`Lifecycle State
+<hardware-model-lifecycle-states>`.
+After sending the response to this
+request, the AP may thus subsequently initialize any Interfaces identified by the request, attempt to retrieve their :ref:`Manifests
+<manifest-description>`, etc.

+This process is described in :ref:`lifecycles_boot_enumeration`.

+Additionally, the entire Module has transitioned to the MODULE_ATTACHED state, as described in :ref:`lifecycles_module_attach`.

+The consequences of boot and enumeration when the NO_PRIMARY_INTERFACE flag is set are unspecified.

 During the initialization of a Greybus System, following a successful :ref:`svc_hello`, the SVC shall attempt to exchange Module Inserted